lacework/terraform-kubernetes-agent/README.md

-# Terraform for deploying Lacework as a Kubernetes cluster
+# Terraform for deploying Lacework in a Kubernetes cluster

 ## Description